Raphhh/samurai/README.md

 #### When you want

-Execute the module command with "save" action.
+Execute the module command with `save` action.
 You must specify the package of the module you want to add.

 ```console
 $ samurai module save <module_name> <vendor/package> [<version>] [<description>] [<source>]